Montana Crappie Fishing

 Crappie Fishing Waters In Montana

 Due to the cold water and short growing season, crappie fishing in Montana is limited.
-A handful of major lakes with crappie include Bighorn Lake, Fort Peck Lake, Fresno Reservoir and Nelson Reservoir.
+A handful of major lakes with crappie include Bighorn Lake, Fort Peck Lake, Fresno Reservoir, Nelson Reservoir and Tiber Reservoir.
 The bulk of the black crappie are located in the eastern half of the state.
 You may also find crappie in private ponds, rivers and some of the smaller lakes in the warmer sections of the state.

 The Montana state record black crappie was taken out of Tongue River Reservoir and the state record white crappie was taken from the Tongue River itself.